Sahdev-rajput/IIT_Delhi_Assignment/README.md

-# Drawing Rectangles on the image uploaded
+# Drawing Rectangles on the Image Uploaded

 I have created a client-side website with two pages: Upload and Results.
 The Upload page should allow users to select an image and click a "Go" button.
 Upon clicking, the image dimensions are sent to a function in the ApiClient class (refer to the provided link).
 This function returns an array of rectangles, where each rectangle is defined by its xMin, yMin, xMax, and yMax properties.